gvcallen/parax/docs/examples/bayesian_inference.md

 Next, we define the log posterior.
 We assume Gaussian noise with a standard deviation of `1.0`.

-Note how we do all probabilistic calculations in the base space, and only unwrap the model for the forward pass
+Note how we do all probabilistic calculations in the base space, and only unwrap the model for the forward pass.
 <!-- pytest-codeblocks:cont -->
 ```python
 def log_posterior_fn(p, static, x_data, y_true):